 This black bean and corn salad recipe goes by many names: black bean salad, Mexican bean salad, black bean and corn salad with avocado, or even a version of Cowboy caviar.
 It’s a healthy recipe that is a perfect easy salad, homemade salsa or one of the fast recipes for summer salads!

 This flavorful black bean and corn salad goes by many names.
+It is also called:

 I have also heard it called black bean, corn, avocado salad because many people (including us) add some fresh slices of avocado to the top before serving.

 Some people may also call it Cowboy Salsa or Cowboy Caviar, but those recipes are actually a little different than this Black Bean and Corn Salad.